Mr. Meeseeks

 Mr. Meeseeks is a recurring fictional species in the American animated television series Rick and Morty.
-Created by Justin Roiland and Dan Harmon and based on the title character from Scud: The Disposable Assassin by Rob Schrab, Meeseeks are a powder-blue-skinned species of humanoids (each of whom is named "Mr. Meeseeks") who are created to serve a singular purpose for which they will go to any length to fulfill.
-Each brought to life by a "Meeseeks Box", they typically live for no more than a few hours in a constant state of pain, vanishing upon completing their assigned task for existence to alleviate their own suffering; as such, the longer an individual Meeseeks remains alive, the more insane and unhinged they become.
+Created by Justin Roiland and Dan Harmon and based on the title character from Scud: The Disposable Assassin by Rob Schrab, Meeseeks are a powder-blue-skinned species of humanoids (each of whom is named "Mr. Meeseeks") who are created to serve a single purpose which they will go to any length to fulfill.
+Each brought to life by a "Meeseeks Box", they typically live for no more than a few hours in a constant state of pain, vanishing upon completing their assigned task so as to end their own existence and thereby end their suffering; as such, the longer an individual Meeseeks remains alive, the more insane and unhinged they become.

-A variant dubbed Mr. Youseeks can be summoned to aid in unreachable chores in the virtual reality game Rick and Morty: Virtual Rick-ality, while a red-skinned smoking Kirkland-brand Meeseeks is introduced in the fourth season episode "Edge of Tomorty: Rick Die Rickpeat".
-In June 2019, an Oni Press Rick and Morty comic series spin-off one-shot, Rick and Morty Presents: Mr. Meeseeks was released, following a Mr. Meeseeks who, after being called upon by Summer Smith to assist with her chili recipe, accidentally tasks another Meeseeks to bring them on a journey to find meaning to life despite their finite existence.
-A drug mule Meeseeks known as Mr. Sick is also featured as a henchman in the comic series.

 Biography

 Each Mr. Meeseeks is a tall, blue-skinned humanoid figure with elongated, narrow limbs, a large, bulbous head, beady black eyes, and a high-pitched voice.
 Some versions of him have one or more small patches of orange hair on their head, while others are bald.
 Mr. Meeseeks usually exhibits a friendly, cheerful, and helpful demeanor; willing to assist the one who brought him into existence, however possible, in order to ensure their own death.
 Ideally, Mr. Meeseeks will dispatch the simple task given to him, and disappear shortly after its completion.
 However, if given a task that is outside of Mr. Meeseeks' capabilities, he will not be able to cease existing.
 This unusual lifespan will cause Mr. Meeseeks' attitude and mental state to worsen dramatically; the relatively long and tortuous existence quickly driving him to violent behavior and outright insanity, including creating more Meeseeks to assist themselves if they have access to a Meeseeks Box.
 All Mr. Meeseeks will typically say "I'm Mr. Meeseeks, look at me!" upon being created.